elliotwaite/thumbnail-rating-bar-for-youtube/README.md

      available here:
      https://console.cloud.google.com/apis/credentials

-4. Set your API key on the settings page.
+4. Set your API key on the extension's settings page.

    * Go to the extension's settings page, which is accessible by clicking the extension's icon in your browser's toolbar.